 Almost there: please enter your email below to gain instant access.

 That’s why this strategy can be best when you team up with brands who have similar audiences and aesthetics.
 For example, The Little Market teamed up with other LA-based brands to build a group board curating holiday gifts, and the result is a coherent and on-brand collaboration featuring all of their products.

 - Consider how it fits with your brand.
-If your pins are completely different from the ones on the board, or your products don’t align with the board, it may not be the right fit for your company.
+If your pins are completely different than the ones on the board, or your products don’t align with the board, it may not be the right fit for your company.

 - Tailor your email.
 When you send a note asking to join a group board, try to personalize the email with specifics about why you want to join the board, and how your business would be a good match for the board.

 - Make sure you fit the criteria.
 If the group board has any specifics for new members, make sure your business hits them all before sending over a request to join.

 Since Pinterest is different from most other social media platforms, your posting schedule will be different, too.

 You can pin more frequently than you’d post to your other platforms without annoying your followers, but that doesn’t mean you need to be spending hours a day pinning to multiple different boards.
 You can also rely on scheduling software to plan your pins in advance.